brahmanand09/CloudVandana-Coding_Assignment/README.md

 # CloudVandana-ASE-Coding-Assignment
-I have established this repository for the coding assignment associated with the role of Associate Software Engineer (ASE) at CloudVandana.
-Within this repository, I have incorporated three distinct tasks encompassing Java, JavaScript, and HTML-CSS.
+I have created this repository for the coding task related to the Associate Software Engineer (ASE) position at CloudVandana.
+Inside this repository, I've included three separate assignments involving Java, JavaScript, and HTML, CSS & JavaScript.

 ## JAVA